UK crypto regulation

 • Banning incentives to invest.
 FCA proposed banning financial promotions for high-risk investments from offering monetary or non-monetary benefits that incentivize investment activity, such as ‘refer a friend’ or new joiner bonuses.

-• Client categorisation.
+• **Client categorization.
 Before a DOFP can be made concerning an RMMI, the consumer must be categorized as a Restricted, High Net Worth, or Certified Sophisticated investor.

 • Appropriateness assessments.
 Before an application or order for an RMMI can be processed in response to a DOFP, the firm must assess the specific RMMI that is appropriate for the consumer.